Lower School Curriculum By Grade

 HANDWORK: The Seventh Grade learns the ancient technique of felt making.
 This tactile process is fun and fairly simple, relying on wool, water, soap and will power to produce a textile.
 As with many textiles, felt making is historically a group activity.
 Some students pair up and felt their partner’s slipper onto their partner’s foot.
 Projects are rolled into rattan blinds and pummeled with hands or feet, and special techniques are employed to shape the work.
 Slippers, hats, bags and balls are made and later may be embellished with embroidery.

-MAIN LESSON BLOCKS IN THE 7TH GRADE: The Age of Discovery; Renaissance history; geography extends to Africa or Asia; physics (electricity, magnetism, optics, mechanics); elementary chemistry; human physiology (health and nutrition, circulation, respiration, reproduction, digestion); continued themes in mathematics; algebra; geometry.
+MAIN LESSON BLOCKS IN THE 7TH GRADE: European Renaissance History (two blocks); Geography extends to Africa or Asia; Physics (electricity, magnetism, optics, mechanics); Elementary Chemistry; Human Physiology (health and nutrition, circulation, respiration, reproduction, digestion); Mathematics; Algebra; Geometry.

 Special Subjects: